HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 #### CDS Hooks Request
 {:.no_toc}

-The EHR MUST call the PDDI CDS service by sending an HTTP `POST` containing `JSON` to the service endpoint (e.g.,`http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds`).
-The JSON (CDS Hooks request) MUST contain specified information for the hook that was triggered, FHIR server, user, context, and prefetch.
+The EHR SHOULD call the PDDI CDS service by sending an HTTP `POST` containing `JSON` to the service endpoint (e.g.,`http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds`).
+The JSON (CDS Hooks request) SHOULD contain specified information for the hook that was triggered, FHIR server, user, context, and prefetch.

 **Context**
 {:.no_toc}

 The `context` element of a CDS Hooks request contains contextual data for the current task and is specified below.
-For example, the `order-sign` hook specifies the `context` MUST include the medication product (i.e., `medication` element of the MedicationRequest resource) of the order in process.
+For example, the `order-sign` hook specifies the `context` SHOULD include the medication product (i.e., `medication` element of the MedicationRequest resource) of the order in process.

 **order-sign 1.0.**
 {:.no_toc}